How To Wholesale Real Estate In California: Step-By-Step (2025)

 If you are licensed to sell real properties in California (as a broker or an agent), you are required to disclose that to your sellers when you make an offer and enter into a contract.
 The Section 10139 penalties will apply to a broker or agent who fails to disclose.

-Also, licensed agents and brokers may get sued by the sellers for failing to disclose their license status.
-This could lead to civil penalties and large damage awards too.
+Also, licensed agents and brokers may get sued by sellers for failing to disclose their license status, which could lead to civil penalties and large damage awards.

 Real estate prices in cities such as San Francisco and Los Angeles are some of the highest in the country.
 Therefore, as a licensed salesperson, the commission you earn per real estate transaction is likely MUCH higher than in most other states.